-Unfortunately, municipalities will always have to deal with both unexpected watermain breaks and the disruption of those breaks to the domestic water system.
-However, most problems associated with breaks can be remedied in a short amount of time and thus, regular service can be quickly restored.
-The Village experienced no significant watermain breaks in 2015.
 The Village's Water Distribution (WD) system is classed as a Level II water system through the Environmental Operators Certificate Program EOCP.
 This classification level is based on system complexities and the number of homes serviced.
 The Conditions of Permit to operate the water system are established and monitored by IHA and call for continual operator training and upgrading as well as the attainment of operator certification levels applicable to the level of classification of the municipal water system.

-In 2015 the Village had one certified Level II WD full time water system operator and two Utility Operators containing Level I WD.
+In 2020 the Village had one certified Level II WD full time water system operator and one Utility Operator certified as a Level I WD, and one Utility Operator In-Training Working towards Level 1 WD.
 Each of the water operators take new courses each year through the Village's established Training Program in order to upgrade and/or keep current their operator certificates and knowledge to provide the Village with safe and efficient water system operations.

-It is planned that the Village will soon see a second Level II WD operator through the efforts of our Training Program.
+It is planned that the Village will see a second Level II WD operator through the efforts of our Training Program.
 Additionally, the Village is fortunate to live in close proximity and have positive working relationships with other local governments which allows for the sharing of knowledge and information between certified operators.